ananthakumaran/paisa/docs/reference/accounts.md

     There is a wide range of free icons available, but adding each icon set to Paisa would increase the app binary size.
 So a balance has to be struck between the number of icons and the app size.
-Feel free to start a discussion if you feel strongly any icon set.
+Feel free to start a discussion if you feel strongly about any icon set.
 The current icon sets are not final, they may be replaced if a better alternative is found.